 Processors can also be dragged and dropped from the Favorite Plugins window to an appropriate spot in the Processor Box.

-The Favorite Plugins window can be populated via the Plugin Manager, or by dragging and dropping an existing processor from the processor box to the Favorite Plugins window.
+The Favorite Plugins window can be populated via the Plugin Selector, or by dragging and dropping an existing processor from the processor box to the Favorite Plugins window.

 To Reorder (Move) Processors

-Processors can be re-ordered using drag & drop.
+Processors can be re-ordered using drag and drop.
 Dragging a processor allows it to be moved around within the chain, or copied to another processor list on another track or bus.

 To Enable/Disable a Processor

 To the left of the name of each processor is a small LED symbol; if this is lit-up, the processor is active.
 Left-clicking on the LED symbol, or Middle-clicking anywhere on the processor will deactivate the processor and effectively bypass it.
 Click again to reactivate the processor.